kersulis/grg-metrics/README.md

 The input `metrics` is the DataFrame that comes from running `grg_metrics.compute_metrics`, and `msg` is a corresponding DataFrame table of warnings and errors.
 To replace descriptive warning and error messages with "Warning" and "Error" respectively, add `describe=False` when calling `analyze_metrics`.

-## Non-default metrics
+## Optional metrics
-We considered many more metrics than ultimately made it into the final set.
-These tend to be more computationally demanding and difficult to interpret intuitively.
-The code for computing this metrics is available in this package; see `sdp.py` and `weighted.py`.
-You can add these metrics by passing any of the following keyword arguments to `compute_metrics`:
+The following metrics may be computed by passing the indicated keyword argument.
+They are not computed by default because there are no corresponding thesholds, but they do contain interesting information.
 * [Average shortest path length][shortest]: `compute_average_shortest_path_length=True`
 * [Fiedler value][fiedler]: `compute_fiedler_value=True`
 * [Spectral radius][spectral] of adjacency matrix: `compute_adj_spectral_radius=True`
-* Chordal graph extension via sparse Cholesky factorization: `compute_chordal_extension=True`
 * [Maximal cliques][mc]: `compute_maximal_cliques=True`

+## Extended branch
+We considered many more metrics than ultimately made it into the final set.
+These tend to be more computationally demanding and difficult to interpret intuitively.
+The code for computing this metrics is available in this package, but you need to check out the `extended` branch.
+With this branch checked out, see `sdp.py` and `weighted.py`.

+Note: the extended branch requires scipy, scikit-learn, and scikit-sparse (for sparse Cholesky factorization).
+Scikit-sparse tends to be difficult to install, especially on Windows, so this functionality was omitted from the master branch.

 ## Testing
 Run `pytest test.py` in the `test` subdirectory.